PhilippKaulich/MSTopDiff/README.md

 4. Press "Open file" to select deconvoluted mass feature file (`.tsv`, `.ms1ft`, `.csv` or other file format)
 5. Select the deconvolution algorithm that generated the mass feature file
 6. Optional: change default filter criteria (mass range, bin size, maximal charge and retention time difference)
-7. Press "Load Data": Script calculates all mass differences.
-This step may take a while depending on the number of mass features; please don't close the GUI during the calculation.
+7. Press "Load Data": The script calculates all mass differences.
+This step may take a while depending on the number of mass features and the computer configurations; please do not close the GUI during the calculation, even if the GUI freezes.
+The percentage progress of the calculation is displayed in the console.
 After the calculation is completed, the number of calculated mass differences is displayed in the command line.
 8. Optional: change default parameter of mass difference plot (mass range, bin-size, plots that sould be shown, annotation of the plot)
-9. Press "Plot Data": Script generates interactive mass difference plots
+9. Press "Plot Data": Script generates interactive mass difference diagrams.
+Depending on the number of considered mass features, the selected bin size and the computer configurations the calculation of the histogram may take a while.
+Also, please do not close the GUI in case the GUI freezes.
+The percentage progress of the histogram calculation is displayed in the console.
 10. Optional: change default RT shift analysis parameter (mass, tolerance, bin size) and press "Plot RT shift".
 Script generates RT shift plot.